cloneofsimo/lora/README.md

 3. [Pivotal Tuning](https://arxiv.org/abs/2106.05744)

 Last method (although originally proposed for GANs) takes the best of both worlds to further benefit.
-Wken combined together, this can be implemented as a strict generalization of both methods.
+When combined together, this can be implemented as a strict generalization of both methods.
 Simply you apply textual inversion to get a matching token embedding.
 Then, you use the token embedding + prior-preserving class image to fine-tune the model.
 This two-fold nature make this strict generalization of both methods.

 Enough of the lengthy introduction, let's get to the code.